 - In classroom situations, I prefer lectures to seminars.

 If you’re an introvert, you’ll have probably answered most of the statements as true, whereas an extrovert would answer most of the statements as false.

 Note that there are multiple factors to consider when determining one’s personality.
 The fact that you may be introverted or extroverted does not mean that your behavior will always be predictable.

 As the author, Susan Cain points out: “…even if you answered every single question as an introvert or extrovert, that doesn’t mean that your behavior is predictable across all circumstances.
 We can’t say that every introvert is a bookworm or every extrovert wears lampshades at parties any more than we can say that every woman is a natural consensus-builder and every man loves contact sports.
 As Jung felicitously put it, “There is no such thing as a pure extrovert or a pure introvert.
 Such a man would be in the lunatic asylum.”

 This is partly because we are all gloriously complex individuals, but also because there are so many different kinds of introverts and extroverts.
 Introversion and extroversion interact with our other personality traits and personal histories, producing wildly different kinds of people.” [p24; Susan Cain, Quiet ]

 INSIGHT #3 Practicing in Solitude

-In the 3rd chapter of Quiet: The Power of Introverts in a World That Can’t Stop Talking, Cain presents the findings of K. Anders Ericsson, a psychologist and a pioneer in the field of human performance.
+In chapter three of Quiet: The Power of Introverts in a World That Can’t Stop Talking, Cain presents the findings of K. Anders Ericsson, a psychologist and a pioneer in the field of human performance.

 In one of Ericsson’s famous experiments, researchers placed expert violinists at the Music Academy in West Berlin into one of three groups.
 The groups were (1)‘best violinists,’ (2)‘good violinists’ and (3) those who were ‘training to be violin instructors.’